lzinga/TTTWeightedTraitorSelection/README.md

   * Added the ability to cap the traitor chance percentage of a player based on their assigned group.

 # Contributors

-## The following have helped this project with bug fixes and feature additions
+The following users have helped this project with bug fixes and feature additions.

   * LaurenceKaye
   * MinIsMin